Network statement of VR-Group Ltd’s private sidings

 VR will endeavour to book primarily the service periods desired while taking into account its capacity limitations.
 The times available will be filled in the order of booking into a work queue which is at least seven days from the time of booking.
 If allowed by the capacity and dependent on the urgency of the need, in some of the branches services are provided also during weekends, in the evenings and nights and within the 7-day time window mentioned above.
 In these cases, VR will charge, in addition to the normal charge, extra for urgent work and evening and night extras and/or extra for weekend work.

-VR provides service and maintenance work for rolling stock at the following depots: Helsinki (passenger cars, fast trains, locomotives, commuter traffic, bogie and wheelset work, turning and washing services), Oulu (passenger cars, fast trains, locomotives, bogie and wheelset work, turning and washing services), Kouvola (locomotives, freight wagons), Tampere (diesel locomotives, freight wagons), Joensuu (diesel locomotives), Kokkola (diesel locomotives, freight wagons) and Pieksämäki workshop (maintenance of diesel locomotives and heavy maintenance of freight wagons).
+VR provides service and maintenance work for rolling stock at the following depots: Helsinki (passenger cars, fast trains, locomotives, commuter traffic, bogie and wheelset work, turning and washing services), Oulu (passenger cars, fast trains, locomotives, bogie and wheelset work, turning and washing services), Kouvola (locomotives, freight wagons), Tampere (diesel locomotives, freight wagons), Joensuu (diesel locomotives) and Kokkola (diesel locomotives, freight wagons).
+VR provides service and maintenance work for rolling stock at the following workshops: Hyvinkää (heavy maintenance of locomotives, passenger cars and electric trains) and Pieksämäki (maintenance of diesel locomotives and heavy maintenance of freight wagons).

 The standard hourly charge for the most common installation work is €90 (VAT 0%).
 The price includes installation work with normal manually operated tools; no special work or equipment needed in them is included.
 The hourly charges for installation work carried out outside the normal working times are as follows:

 - Saturday €99